Alice in Chains (album): Instruments

-Wright's first focus was on the drums.
-Sean Kinney made a point of not using a metronome during the recordings, which made the songs more "living and breathing"; the tempo could fluctuate slightly but noticeably in different parts of the songs, following changes in dynamics.
-Kinney wrote all the drum parts except for "Again", which was written by Scott in the demo sessions with Cantrell.
-Cantrell asked Kinney to replicate Scott's part, which forced Kinney to change his approach.
+Wright's first focus was the drums.
+Sean Kinney made a point of not using a metronome during the recordings, which made the songs more "living and breathing"; the tempo could fluctuate slightly but noticeably in parts of the songs, following changes in dynamics.
+Kinney wrote the drum parts except for "Again", which was written by Scott in the demo sessions with Cantrell.
+Cantrell asked Kinney to replicate Scott's part, forcing Kinney to change his approach.

-Most of Cantrell's guitar recordings used three tracks: left and right for rhythm guitar and one in the center for the lead part.
-By contrast, Dirt typically used six to eight guitar tracks, but Cantrell deliberately reduced their number to achieve a more natural sound.
+Cantrell's used three tracks for his guitars: left and right for rhythm guitar and one in the centre for the lead part.
+In contrast, Dirt typically used six to eight guitar tracks, but he reduced this number to achieve a more natural sound.
 He initially played the lead part on his main G&L guitar using a Bogner Fish amplifier, then followed by playing it back on another guitar with a different amplifier, where additional effects and nuances could be added.

 Although most of the instruments were re-recorded at Bad Animals, some parts were taken from demo versions.
-For example, Wright insisted on using the very first take of the guitar solo for "Grind" – dating back to Cantrell's home studio sessions.
-Cantrell objected, long considering it unfinished and not ready.
-He tried to re-record it but eventually gave in to Wright's persuasion, and the solo was added to the final mix directly from Cantrell's ADAT tape recorder.
-Also remaining unchanged was the drum part for "Over Now", taken from a demo version of the song recorded at London Bridge Studios; the song's origins dated back well before the creation of Alice in Chains.
+For example, Wright insisted on using the first take of the guitar solo for "Grind" that was recorded during Cantrell's home-studio sessions.
+Cantrell objected, considering it unfinished and unready.
+He tried to re-record it but eventually gave in to Wright's persuasion, and the solo was added to the final mix from Cantrell's ADAT tape recorder.
+The drum part for "Over Now", which long predates the creation of Alice in Chains, was also used unchanged from a demo version of the song recorded at London Bridge Studios.